Most Common Cybersecurity Threats in 2023: Safeguarding Users Against Evolving Risks

-The digital landscape is expanding at an alarming rate which directly results in increased cybersecurity threats.
+The digital landscape is expanding at an alarming rate, which directly results in increased cybersecurity threats.
 This poses remarkable risks to individuals, organizations, and nations.
 Cybercriminals are cunning enough to change their tactics to exploit the vulnerable as technology advances.
+That is the reason there is a high demand for individuals to explore careers in cyber security.

-Around 2200 cyber-attacks happen daily, with one occurring every 39 seconds on average.
-It is predicted that cybercrime in the US costs around $9.44 million and it will rise to $8 trillion by 2023.
+Around, 2200 cyber-attacks happen daily, with one occurring every 39 seconds on average.
+It is predicted that cybercrime in the US costs around $9.44 million, and it will rise to $8 trillion by 2024.

-This article focuses on some of the prevalent cybersecurity dangers and highlights the importance of safeguarding personal data in an increasingly interconnected world.
+This article focuses on some prevalent cybersecurity dangers and highlights the importance of safeguarding personal data in an increasingly interconnected world.

 Phishing Attacks and Ransomware